ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 ### Bubble plot

 If we want to compare correlations between two categories of data, we can use a bubble plot.
 For example, is there a pattern between age of respondent and how often they think about sustainable activities?
-Unfortunately, the data from this survey doesn't contain actual age values, only age ranges (e.g. 18-20, 21-29 etc.).
+The data from this survey doesn't contain actual age values, only age ranges (e.g. 18-20, 21-29 etc.).

 First, create a summary table by tallying the number of responses by the two groups, age and how often they think about sustainable activities: